eugenia1984/swift/100_days_of_swiftUI/day03.md

 }
 ```

-- Second, remember that once you assign a value to a variable or constant, its data type becomes fixed – you can’t set a variable to a string at first, then an integer later on.
+- Second, **remember that once you assign a value to a variable or constant, its data type becomes fixed – you can’t set a variable to a string at first, then an integer later on**.
 Well, for enums this means you can skip the enum name after the first assignment, like this:

 ```Swift
 var day = Weekday.monday